leric2/GROMORA-harmo/documentation/README.md

 In [example_level1](example_level1), you can find some examples of level 1a and 1b netCDF files as well as the standard plots for calibrated and integrated data.

+This documentation tries to make a comprehensive description of the GROSOM routine which is constantly evolving.
+Therefore, it might sometimes contain error or lack updates.
+In this case, please refer to the author.